ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s cancer diagnosis. Use the menu to see other pages.

 Parents, other family members, and friends may also go through periods of transition.
 A caregiver plays a very important role in supporting a child diagnosed with cancer, providing physical, emotional, and practical care on a daily or as-needed basis.
 Many caregivers become focused on providing this support, especially if the treatment period lasts for many months or longer.

 However, as treatment is completed, the caregiver's role often changes.
 Eventually, the need for caregiving related to a child’s cancer diagnosis will become much less or come to an end as your child gets older.
 Family counselors at pediatric cancer centers can help with this transition.
 You can also learn more about adjusting to life after caregiving.

 For more information about cancer survivorship, explore these related items.
 Please note these links will take you to other sections of Cancer.Net:

 Survivorship Resources: Cancer.Net offers a lot of information and resources to help survivors cope, including specific sections for children, teens, and young adults.
 There is also a main section on survivorship for people of all ages.

-ASCO Answers Cancer Survivorship Guide: Get this 44-page booklet that helps people transition into life after treatment.
+ASCO Answers Guide to Cancer Survivorship: Get this 48-page booklet that helps people transition into life after treatment.
 It includes blank treatment summary and survivorship care plan forms.
 The free booklet is available as a PDF so it is easy to print out.